-The starting point for any idea for a playground needs funding.
-Raising money for a play space can be time consuming this is why having a playground fundraising strategy is imperative.
+The starting point for any idea for a playground is funding.
+Raising money for a play space can be time consuming and potentially stressful.
+That’s why having a playground fundraising strategy is imperative.

 Applying for statutory funding requires far greater time and investment in terms of chasing, monitoring and evaluation.
 On the other hand, donations from companies can be given with very little intervention apart from correspondence and a mention at the open day with a big thank you and or letter.
 But, of course, make sure that you are happy to be associated with this funder first.

 There are also lots of events which can be organised throughout the year that can contribute towards the funding of a playground which can be lots of fun.

 - Printed T-towels, ceramics etc. designed by children

 - Fashion shows

 - Plant sales